cloud-gov/common-pipelines/container/README.md

 fly -t ci set-pipeline --pipeline YOUR-PIPELINE-NAME --config ci/pipeline.yml --load-vars-from ci/vars.yml
 ```

+It is recommended that `YOUR-PIPELINE-NAME` be your repository name so you can find the pipeline easily in Concourse.

 The vars in `vars.yml` may be assigned empty maps:

 ```yaml